-- Read the New Leader Letters to learn how to start a 4-H club /4h/Volunteers/ found at bottom left of page.
+- Read the New Leader Letters to learn how to start a 4-H club.

 - Meet with your county Extension office to learn about volunteer screening, orientation, new volunteer training, 4-H Online regestration, and other important infomation specific to your county.

 member recruitment plan.